 In this Part 1 video on Tactile Processing, Amanda Martinage focuses on what tactile processing is and what does tactile dysfunction look like.

-Learn how to support children and youth with visual impairments through the career education model (career awareness, exploration, preparation, and placement).
+Learn how to support children with visual impairments through the career education model.

 In this webcast, Millie Smith provides us with an overview of the learning needs of students in the sensorimotor phase of development.